Everything You Should Know About Google AMP for Ecommerce

 When a user searches a query on Google, AMP powered pages have higher chances of ranking as they are relatively fast.
 In the above example, I searched for Makeup kit, and AMP page of Lancome showed up.

 Third, the product pages.
-As we all know, AMP prioritises the loading elements in a web page, it suits well for any ecommerce product page.
+As we all know, AMP prioritises the loading elements on a web page, it suits well for any e-commerce product page.
 Product images and product descriptions are two important factors for any product page.
 AMP will identify those elements, and deliver those elements first.
 Then, all the third party JS will be loaded, i.e. ads or banners.